Brittle bone disease or Osteogenesis Imperfecta (OI) is characterized by a fragile skeleton.

 Types of OI

-There are eight major types classified into mild, moderate, or severe OI:
+There are eight major types of OI that can be classified as mild, moderate, or severe OI:

 Moderate forms of OI

-OI Type VI is very rare and is characterized by distinctive mineralization defect in bone biopsy.
+OI Type VI is very rare and is characterized by distinctive mineralization defects in the bone biopsy.

-Short stature, Coxa vara, and shorter leg bones, humerus, and femur are common in Type VII OI.
-The appearance and symptoms of some cases of OI Type VII are analogous to OI Types IV in many aspects.
+Short stature, Coxa vara, and shorter leg bones, humerus, and femurs are common in Type VII OI.
+The appearance and symptoms in some cases of OI Type VII are analogous to OI Types IV in many aspects.
 The recessive inheritance of CRTAP gene mutation causes OI Type VII, which is considered to be a moderate form of OI.

 Severe forms of OI

-Type II, the most severe form of OI, is characterized by low weight, soft skulls, small chests, and very small limbs in infants.
-Legs will be in frog-leg position and in the vertebrae, long bones and skull, intrauterine fractures will be obvious.
-Most of the infants die within a few weeks of birth due to complications arising in the respiratory and cardiac system.
-While a few infants may live longer, the lungs are underdeveloped and respiratory and swallowing problems are common.
-Type 1 collagen gene mutation or parental mosaicism is the cause of OI Type 2.
+Most of the infants with OI Type II die within a few weeks of birth due to complications arising in the respiratory and cardiac systems.
+While a few infants may live longer, the lungs are underdeveloped; therefore, respiratory and swallowing problems are common.
+Type 1 collagen gene mutations or parental mosaicism is the cause of OI Type 2.